-The Council has established, and maintains, a permanent fishing industry advisory committee (FIAC) under Sec.
-302(g)(3), as required by the Act.
+From the Council SOPPs: The Council has established, and maintains, a permanent fishing industry advisory committee (FIAC) under Sec.
+302(g)(3), as required by the Magnuson-Stevens Fishery Conservation and Management Act.
 The Council's FIAC is known as its 'Advisory Panel' (AP) and performs the functions of a section 302(g)(2) advisory panel.

-The North Pacific Fishery Management Council appoints to this Advisory Panel (AP/FIAC) recognized experts from the fishing industry and several related fields, and who represent a variety of gear types, industry and related interests as well as a spread of geographic regions of Alaska and the Pacific Northwest having major interest in the fisheries off Alaska.
+The North Pacific Fishery Management Council appoints this Advisory Panel (AP/FIAC) of recognized experts from the fishing industry and several related fields, and which represents a variety of gear types, industry and related interests as well as a spread of geographic regions of Alaska and the Pacific Northwest having major interest in the fisheries off Alaska.

-2.1 Objectives and Duties
+Objectives and Duties